14 Reasons for Bleeding Gums

 Vitamin K deficiency causes the gums to bleed.
 This vitamin is essential for the proteins involved in the coagulation process to function properly.

-If you have begun to see the problem, it could just be a sign of future problems.
+If you’ve begun to notice this, it could be a sign of future problems.

-In this case, bleeding gums are normal to a certain extent.
+In the case of age, bleeding gums are normal to a certain extent.
 The older you are, the more likely your gums will bleed.

 6. Poor nutrition